- What is the purpose of the Computational Biology Summer Program?

 Interns will be hosted on site in one of the tri-I faculty labs listed on the CBSP website (MSK, Weill Cornell or Rockefeller) in New York City.

-Yes, interns receive a stipend of $6,000 for the summer paid on a bi-weekly basis.
-A small number of interns may be able to stay longer than 10 weeks, but housing would not be available for a longer duration.
+Yes, interns receive a stipend of $6,500 for the summer paid on a bi-weekly basis.

 The program enrolls 15 interns per summer.